EXPERT PROMPTING MASTERCLASS

 - Avoid: "rockstar," "ninja," "passionate," "fast-paced"

-- Include: One honest challenge of the role
+- Include: One surprising perk, one honest challenge

-- Tone: How you'd describe it to a friend, not how HR would write it
+- Tone: How you'd describe it to a friend

-- A) "Write a blog post about time management"
+- A) "Write blog post about time management"

-- B) "Create a social media post about our new product"
+- B) "Create social post about new product"

 - C) "Explain blockchain technology"

-Test your constrained version against the generic version.
+Test constrained vs generic version.
 Notice the difference.

-- Layered Prompting - Build prompts in conceptual layers
+- Layered Prompting - Build in conceptual layers

 - Constitutional Prompting - Set operating principles